(or, how Metro got out from under the huge operating deficit created by the ten years of the Consent Decree)

 The December 2011 service change program was suspended after an audit by the Federal Transit Administration raised questions about the implementation of several changes systemwide.
 Those changes were implemented June 17, 2012; staff subsequently decided to defer the December 2012 service change program while they completed a FTA request for a Title VI review of the previous service change programs from 2009 and 2010.
 In October 2012, after the Department of Justice changed the FTA's involvement in the review process, Metro determined that the review would not be completed by year's end and in 2013 made only minor service changes which were not subject to the public hearing process.

 On March 28, 2013, the Metro Board of Directors gave the Service Councils responsibility for conducting the triennial review of the Transit Service Policy.
+We have opted to continue calling this the "Blue Ribbon Committee" era because the policy changes implemented in 2010 remained the guiding force even after the responsibility for ongoing policy changes was transferred to the Councils.

 Lines 90 & 290 (Foothill Blvd.) - Line 290 replaced by extension of Line 90 (While the staff presentation shows that both Lines 90 and 91 would be extended, it was subsequently determined that only Line 90 trips would be used for the extension in order to simplify bus stop signage.)